Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: System Model

 The achievable rate of backscatter communications is given by:

 where $\Omega_B$ is the bandwidth of the unmodulated RF signal, $\zeta$ is the performance gap reflecting real modulation, and $N_0$ is the power spectral density (psd) of the channel noise.
-We denote $W_p$ and $W_h$ are the achievable rates of the $\text{PWPD}_p$ and $\text{HWPD}_h$ calculated as in~\eqref{eq: achievable_rate}, respectively.
+We denote $W_p$ and $W_h$ to be the achievable rates of the $\text{PWPD}_p$ and $\text{HWPD}_h$ calculated in~\eqref{eq: achievable_rate}, respectively.
 Finally, the total throughput obtained by the AWPDs and HWPDs in the emitting period of the PB is determined as follows:

-where ${\kappa _p} = {\zeta}{\eta_p^2}{g_{BD,p}}{g_{DG,p}}{\left( {{\Gamma _0} - {\Gamma _1}} \right)^2}\frac{4}{{\pi ^2}{N_a^0}}$ and ${\kappa _h} = {\zeta}{\eta_h^2}{g_{BD,h}}{g_{DG,h}}{\left( {{\Gamma _0} - {\Gamma _1}} \right)^2}\frac{4}{{\pi^2}{N_h^0}}$.
+where ${\kappa _p} = {\zeta}{\eta_p^2}{g_{c,p}}{g_{d,p}}{\left( {{\Gamma _0} - {\Gamma _1}} \right)^2}\frac{4}{{\pi ^2}{N_a^0}}$ and ${\kappa _h} = {\zeta}{\eta_h^2}{g_{c,h}}{g_{d,h}}{\left( {{\Gamma _0} - {\Gamma _1}} \right)^2}\frac{4}{{\pi^2}{N_h^0}}$.